mfamilia/NexusJS/examples/TwitterLight/README.txt

 To run this example you would need to do the following:

-Frontend is NexusJS and was tested under Firefox, Safari and Chrome Backend is using .NET MVC 3 and was tested under IIS 7
+Frontend is NexusJS and was tested under Firefox, Safari, Chrome and Opera Backend is using .NET MVC 3 and was tested under IIS 7

 STEP 1: